There are 4 building types if you’re new to specialist disability accommodation:

 The best building type will depend on what other home and living supports you need.
 We also think about how many people you’d like to live with, what type of building you’d like to live in, and if it meets all the NDIS funding criteria.

 Specialist disability accommodation may be accommodation that you share with others or you might live there alone.
-For example, you may need to live alone to keep yourself and others safe.
-We need to make sure the support meets all the NDIS funding criteria.

-We’ll also look at how the building type would:
+When we work out the right building type for you, we’ll also look at how the building type would:

-• help you get your other supports
+• help you get your other NDIS supports

 • suit the type of home you want to live in, if it aligns with your goals